Last updated August 25, 2019

-At our Annual Meeting in March 2019, we shared with our voting members that we have been engaged in meaningful discussions with Shaare Zedek regarding a potential phased integration of our communities, with the hope that, if everything goes well, both communities would move into a new, wholly-owned space on West 93rd Street in Fall 2020.
+Kehilat Hadar has been engaged in meaningful discussions with Shaare Zedek regarding a phased integration of our communities, with the hope that, if everything goes well, both communities would move into a new, wholly-owned space on West 93rd Street in Fall 2020.

 The first phase of this integration will be “Joint Operations,” during which our communities will come together for Shabbat services at Kehilat Hadar’s current space and certain additional programming.
-We intend to start Joint Operations on Shabbat Bereshit, October 26, 2019.
+In July 2019, following unanimous approval of each of the Kehilat Hadar and Shaare Zedek Boards, the voting members of Kehilat Hadar and the members of Shaare Zedek have each approved moving forward with Joint Operations.
+We plan to start Joint Operations on Shabbat Bereshit, October 26, 2019.

 A brief timeline of events

 - In September 2018, the Board of Trustees of Shaare Zedek approached the Board of Trustees of Kehilat Hadar (the “KH Board”) to explore whether both communities would be interested in uniting together over the next few years.
 It is anticipated that in late 2020, assuming everything goes according to plan, Shaare Zedek will move in to a new space comprising a multi-use sanctuary, classrooms, and social hall on the first three wholly-owned floors of a new building on West 93rd Street between Broadway and Amsterdam, in the place of the former Shaare Zedek building.

 - The KH Board appointed a Task Force to engage in meaningful discussions with Shaare Zedek to determine if a multi-year phased approach to integrate both communities would be desirable and feasible for the Kehilat Hadar community, both now and in the future.
 These conversations focused on the religious, programmatic, governance, and financial aspects of both communities.